First Time User? Enroll now.

 Home > Health Library > Getting Enough Fiber

-Some doctors recommend adding bran to your diet to help boost the fiber content.
+Some doctors recommend adding bran to your diet to help boost your fiber intake.
 If you do this, start slowly with 1 teaspoon a day.
 Gradually increase the amount to several teaspoons a day.

 Author: Healthwise StaffMedical Review: Kathleen Romito MD - Family MedicineRhonda O'Brien MS, RD, CDE - Certified Diabetes Educator